'Evernoting' from the command line

 ?>

-And that's really it.
-If you'd like to try this out you'll of course need all the Evernote libraries - feel free to check my code out (including all the required files) from GitHub.
+That’s it.
+If you want to try this out, you’ll need all the Evernote libraries.
+Feel free to grab my code (including all the required files) from GitHub.
 Happy Evernoting!